Oracle memory and /dev/shm

 It is an in-memory mounted file system (tmpfs) and is very fast, but non-persistent when Linux is rebooted.

-In Oracle 11g, it is used to hold SGA memory by storing the SGA structures in files with the same granule size
+In Oracle 11g, it is used to hold SGA memory by storing the SGA structures in files with the same granule size.

 When these MEMORY_TARGET and MEMORY_MAX_TARGET parameters are set, oracle will create MEMORY_MAX_TARGET/granule size files.